 - Money for the passport application fee ($105)

 If the child is too young to sign his or her passport, the parent or guardian must print the child's name on the passport and sign their own name.
-In parentheses next to the adult's signature, indicate the relationship to the child.

 There are thousands of passport acceptance facilites in the United States.
 Click here to search by zip code.